 Spread in the Springtime by Beetles

 Oak Wilt transmission can easily occur in the springtime, when the disease produces fungal spore mats on Red Oak.
-These fungal mats smell sweet & attract the Nitidulid Beetle – a sap-feeding insect.
-The beetle then carries the spores to a nearby tree and infects it through open wounds.
-Since fresh, open wounds are needed for the disease to spread, it’s often advised to avoid pruning oak trees from mid-February through mid-June when beetle activity & disease transmission is at its peak.
+These fungal mats smell sweet & attract the Nitidulid Beetle a sap-feeding insect.
+The beetle then carries the spores to a nearby tree and infects it.
+Since fresh, open wounds make transmission easier, it’s often advised to avoid pruning oak trees from mid-February through July when beetle activity & disease transmission is at its peak.

 Other Ways Oak Wilt Spreads